restorando/angular-pickadate/README.md

 }
 ```

+### I18n

+Pickadate uses angular `$locale` module.
+If you want to have the calendar in any other language, please include the corresponding AngularJS i18n files.
+You can get them here: [http://code.angularjs.org/1.2.0-rc.2/i18n/](http://code.angularjs.org/1.2.0-rc.2/i18n/)

 ### Future development

-Currently `pickadate` only works as an inline datepicker, but would like to make it work in any text input as an overlay like the `jquery-ui` one.
+Currently `pickadate` only works as an inline datepicker, but would like it to make it work in any text input as an overlay like the `jquery-ui` one.
 Will be happy to merge your pull requests.